 “It says a lot when a system rather would risk 100,000+ lives to a pandemic than risk the chance that one person MAY drink some hand sanitizer,” Elizabeth tells us.

 Elizabeth also echoed numerous complaints regarding the insufficiency of food.
-She shared the following images of meals served this month with the Vanguard.
+She shared the following images of meals served this month.